Making Sustainable Living Choices Is A Complex Process

 - Polypropylene manufacturing uses no chlorine, thus eliminating the hazards of deadly toxin releases during manufacture and incineration, which occur with certain plastics.

 Recently I learned that Stonyfield has taken yet another step toward sustainability.
-They have partnered with Recycline, a company that produces the Preserve brand of eco-friendly products for the home.
-Since 2001, Recycline has collected cups and scrap plastic from Stonyfield’s manufacturing facility in New Hampshire and turned them into Preserve Toothbrushes, Tongue Cleaners and Razors.
-Not only does Recycline partner with the National Wildlife Federation to support efforts to protect and restore the environment, but it also recycles its used toothbrush handles to create these cool park benches:
+They have partnered with Preserve, a company that produces eco-friendly products for the home.
+Since 2001, Preserve has collected cups and scrap plastic from Stonyfield’s manufacturing facility in New Hampshire and turned them into Preserve Toothbrushes, Tongue Cleaners and Razors.
+Not only does company partner with the National Wildlife Federation to support efforts to protect and restore the environment, it also recycles its used toothbrush handles to create these cool park benches:

 The next time you are thinking about throwing your Stonyfield Farm yogurt container away, think again.
 Consider instead returning your used and cleaned containers to Stonyfield Farm Take Back Program, Ten Burton Drive, Londonderry, NH 03053.
 And if you’ve never tried the Stonyfield Farm brand, or if you’re a loyal customer like me, visit their website, where you can print out valuable coupons that can be used on a variety of their yogurt products.